Royal Norwegian Air Force: 2010s

 In 2011, a detachment of F-16s were sent to enforce the Libyan no-fly zone.
 In a statement, Foreign Minister Jonas Gahr Støre condemned the violence against "peaceful protesters in Libya, Bahrain and Yemen", saying the protests "are an expression of the people's desire for more participatory democracy.
 The authorities must respect fundamental human rights such as political, economic and social rights.
 It is now vital that all parties do their utmost to foster peaceful dialogue on reforms".
 On 19 March 2011, the Norwegian government authorized the Royal Norwegian Air Force for deployment in Libya.
 Norway approved six F-16 fighters and personnel.
 The deployment started on 21 March and operated from the Souda Air Base in Souda Bay on Crete.

 On 24 March 2011, F-16s from the Royal Norwegian Air Force were assigned to the United States Africa Command during Operation Odyssey Dawn.
 On 25 March 2011, laser-guided bombs were launched from F-16s of the Royal Norwegian Air Force against Libyan tanks and during the night towards 26 March an airfield was bombed.
 Forces were also deployed to Operation Unified Protector on 26 March 2011.

 By July 2011, the Norwegian F-16's had dropped close to 600 bombs, some 17% of the total bombs dropped at that time.
 It was Norwegian F-16s that on the night towards 26 April, bombed Gaddafi's headquarter in Tripoli.

 From September to December 2011, the Air Force contributed personnel and one P-3 Orion to Operation Ocean Shield.
 Operating from the Seychelles, the aircraft searched for pirates in the Somali Basin.

-In April 2016 the life of a patient, at the hospital in Bodø, was saved when specialised medical equipment was ferried halfway across Norway, in less than half an hour, by an Air Force F-16 jet from Værnes Air Station.
+In April 2016 the life of a patient, at the hospital in Bodø, was saved when necessary medical equipment was ferried halfway across Norway by an Air Force F-16 jet from Værnes Air Station, in a flight that took 25 minutes.

 On 29 March 2017, Norway signed a contract for five P-8As, to be delivered between 2022 and 2023.

 On 3 November 2017, RNoAF took delivery of the first F-35A Lightning II.